 College is a huge expense, so it's no wonder many people consider taking out a home equity loan just to help put their children through college.
 However, if you do this, you'll be shouldering a huge burden that will probably still be with you long after retirement.

 Student loans are a better bet for most families.
 It’s also a good idea to have your kids take on at least part of the debt themselves.
 After all, they have decades of working years ahead of them, so they’ll have more time to pay off a loan.

 Launching a Small Business

 Taking out a home equity loan might be a good way to expand an already-successful business.
 But staking your house is a risky move, and you should never do it unless you are absolutely certain that your venture is going to be a success.

 Unfortunately, 8 out of 10 small businesses fail within 18 months of being launched.
 That’s an 80 percent failure rate.
 This means that whatever your small business is, it has only a very slim chance of success.

 Clearly, it’s not a good idea to put your house on the line for a small business that hasn’t even gotten off the ground yet.
 It’s a better idea to raise funds from family and friends in order to get your enterprise up and running.

 We've gone over the risks behind some of the ways you can use a home equity loan, but we haven’t talked about the other option that's out there.

 EasyKnock's Sell and Stay program allows you to sell your home and then stay in it.
 That means you'll have access to your full home equity without running the risk of losing your home.

-The application is quick, and you could have access to your home equity within just 21 days.
-There are no minimum income requirements or intrusive credit checks.
+The application is quick, and you could have access to your home value within 2 weeks.
+There are no W-2 requirements or minimum credit scores.
 You can read more about the program here and decide whether it might be right for you.